 The most modern of Ortelius' maps of the Holy Land, which first appeared in Ortelius' Theatrum Orbis Terrarum in 1584.

-Shows the shore line from Beirut to Gaza.
-The shore line is distorted by many fanciful bays and promontories.
-Wide meanderings of the River Jordan are also quite fanciful at best.
-The title cartouche is surrounded by biblical vignettes.
-The map is oriented with the north to the left.
-In the bottom left corner the dramatic scene of Jonah and the whale.
+Oriented east, it shows the shoreline from Beirut to Gaza, the coastline distorted by many fanciful bays and promontories.
+Wide meanderings of the River Jordan are also more fanciful than accurate.
+The title cartouche is surrounded by biblical vignettes, depicting Jesus' crucifixion, nativity, and resurrection.
+In the bottom left corner is the dramatic scene of Jonah and the whale.